uriel1998/simple_listen_to_di/README.md

 Instead, you can keep telling people that due to "licensing agreements" that I'm just playing this on my phone still.

+Only pulls the basic aac (64k) streams, not the plus streams.

 Base concept comes from a post on [CommandLineFu](https://www.commandlinefu.com/commands/view/17185/listen-digitally-imported-radio-from-cli-without-premium).

+Currently invokes mplayer in REALLY QUIET mode.
+Edit the script to change it if you like.

 Dependencies:
 * [pick](https://github.com/thoughtbot/pick)